KDDO

-Ayoola Oladapo Agboola also known as KDDO (and formerly as Kiddominant) is a Nigerian record producer, songwriter, and artist.
+Ayoola Oladapo Agboola also known as KDDO (and formerly as Kiddominant) is a Nigerian DJ, record producer, songwriter, and artist.
 He's best known for producing and writing "Under The Influence" by Chris Brown, charting at number 1 on the Billboard Rhythmic Chart & number 12 on the Billboard Hot 100.
 In addition KDDO wrote and produced Afrobeats longest charting Billboard single "Fall" by Davido, renowned for breaking Afrobeat Music globally.
 The song peaked on US R&B/Hip-Hop Airplay chart at number 13 and US Hot R&B Songs chart at number 25 on Billboard.
 KDDO is the first Afrobeats producer in history to be certified by the Recording Industry Association of America, after Fall became a certified gold record in the US.
-He is currently managed by Christian McCurdy & Rehan Manickam at LEGION Management.
+He is currently managed by Rehan Manickam, Director of A&R (USA) at Bamboo Artists.

 Early life and education

 He was born and raised in Lagos State, Nigeria.
 He attend O&A Academy in Ogun state and also an alumnus of Redeemer's University, where he studied actuarial science.